Syria false flags exposed – war is over

 And the 9/11 truth movement, which has done so much to make the term “false flag” part of the world’s common vocabulary, deserves much of the credit.

-Posted by Kevin Barrett on April 15, 2014, With 6749 Reads Filed under Of Interest.
+Posted by Kevin Barrett on April 15, 2014, With 6882 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.